WATER VOLES

 The water vole is an iconic species for Maidenhead because Kenneth Grahame, while living in Winter Hill, created the character ‘Ratty’ in Wind in the Willows.
 ‘Ratty’ is actually a water vole and not a rat.

-What's happening with water voles in Maidenhead?
+What’s happening to water voles in Maidenhead?

 What can I do?